abraunegg/onedrive/docs/client-architecture.md

 > When using `--monitor --local-first`, file system watches (via inotify) will detect local deletions.
 This event will automatically trigger removal of the online file, and if exists and matches the local data, the file online will be removed.

 > [!IMPORTANT]
-> Please be aware that if you designate a network mount point (such as NFS, Windows Network Share, or Samba Network Share) as your `sync_dir`, this setup inherently lacks 'inotify' support.
-Support for 'inotify' is essential for real-time tracking of file changes, which means that the client's 'Monitor Mode' cannot immediately detect changes in files located on these network shares.
-Instead, synchronisation between your local filesystem and Microsoft OneDrive will occur at intervals specified by the `monitor_interval` setting.
-This limitation regarding 'inotify' support on network mount points like NFS or Samba is beyond the control of this client.
+> Using a network mount point such as NFS, CIFS, SMB, Windows Network Share or Samba Network Share as your `sync_dir` has significant change-detection and performance implications.
+>
+> These network-backed filesystems should be treated as not providing reliable or complete `inotify` support for this client. `inotify` support is essential for Monitor Mode to detect local filesystem changes in real time.
+>
+> Some network mount configurations may generate `inotify` events for changes made by the same host that is running this client.
+For example, creating or modifying a file from the local machine against a mounted CIFS/SMB share may appear to work when tested with tools such as `inotifywait`.
+>
+> However, this does not mean the network mount provides reliable `inotify` behaviour for synchronisation purposes.
+Changes made directly on the NAS (such as Synology File Station or similar), file server, Windows share host, or from another device or client accessing the same share may not generate any `inotify` events on the host running this client.
+In those cases, the client receives no immediate local filesystem notification at all.
+>
+> In this configuration, synchronisation between the local filesystem and Microsoft OneDrive must rely on scheduled monitor sync cycles controlled by `monitor_interval`, rather than immediate local filesystem event detection.
+>
+> On very large sync trees this can be expensive, because the local database consistency check and local filesystem scan must validate state across the mounted filesystem.
+Network-backed filesystems are often significantly slower than local disks for metadata-heavy operations.
+>
+> This limitation is caused by network filesystem and operating system notification behaviour, and is outside the control of this client.
+>
+> For large datasets, local storage is strongly preferred.
+If a network-backed `sync_dir` is required, test Monitor Mode behaviour, `inotifywait` behaviour, and scan duration carefully before relying on it for unattended operation.

 ## OneDrive Client for Linux High Level Activity Flows